Omni Infinity Media is 3x more effective than typical bioretention soils. It has long-lasting high porosity.

 • Both GEO and BIO are made in America, peat free, and available nationwide with a short lead time.

-• More than 830 plant taxa are documented to have successfully grown in Omni Infinity Media.
+• More than 1,000 plant taxa are documented to have successfully grown in Omni Infinity Media.
+Research shows that biodiverse plantings (e.g. grasses and wildflowers versus sedum monoculture) manage more stormwater.
 Established vegetation can help prevent suspended solids, excess nutrients, and heavy metals from entering waterways.

 Use of Omni Infinity Media has significantly reduced brownfield redevelopment costs, especially when a contaminated site needs to meet stormwater requirements.
 This green stormwater management solution can also eliminate expensive gray infrastructure like cisterns or detention basin risers.